-&lt;sup>120 Haw.
+119 Haw.
 R. Evid.
 609 ("(a) General rule.
 For the purpose of attacking the credibility of a witness, evidence that the witness has been convicted of a crime is inadmissible except when the crime is one involving dishonesty.
-However, in a criminal case where the defendant takes the stand, the defendant shall not be questioned or evidence introduced as to whether the defendant has been convicted of a crime, for the sole purpose of attacking credibility, unless the defendant has oneself introduced testimony for the purpose of establishing the defendant's credibility as a witness, in which case the defendant shall be treated as any other witness for a crime not involving dishonesty or false statement shall be inadmissible for the purpose of impairing his or her credibility.
-If the witness be the accused in a criminal proceeding, no evidence of his or her conviction of a crime shall be admissible for the sole purpose of impairing his or her credibility unless the witness has first introduced evidence admissible solely for the purpose of supporting his or her credibility unless the witness has first introduced evidence admissible solely for the purpose of supporting his or her credibility unless the witness has first introduced evidence has now articulated more squarely a constitutional right to testify in one's defense.
-The Hawai'i Supreme Court relied in part on fears that jurors do not use this evidence correctly, even when instructed on how to do so; subsequent studies have added support to those fears.
-And Washington judges have proposed following the lead of these states, for reasons that include constitutional ones.
+However, in a criminal case where the defendant takes the stand, the defendant shall not be questioned or evidence introduced as to whether the defendant has been convicted of a crime, for the sole purpose of attacking credibility, unless the defendant has oneself introduced testimony for the purpose of establishing the defendant's credibility as a witness, in which case the defendant shall be treated as any other witness as provided in this rule"); Kan.
+Stat.
+Ann. §60-421 ("Evidence of the conviction of a witness for a crime not involving dishonesty or false statement shall be inadmissible for the purpose of impairing his or her credibility.
+If the witness be the accused in a criminal proceeding, no evidence of his or her conviction of a crime shall be admissible for the sole purpose of impairing his or her credibility unless the witness has first introduced evidence admissible solely for the purpose of supporting his or her credibility").

-&lt;sup>121 Mont.
+120 Mont.
 R. Evid.
 609 ("For the purpose of attacking the credibility of a witness, evidence that the witness has been convicted of a crime is not admissible.")
 In all three states, this form of impeachment may be permitted if the defendant is found to have opened the door to it.
 Roberts, Conviction by Prior Impeachment, supra note 53, at 2027.

-&lt;sup>122 See Santiago, 492 P.2d at 661("[T]o convict a criminal defendant where prior crimes have been introduced to impeach his credibility as a witness violates the accused's constitutional right to testify in his own defense").
+121 See Santiago, 492 P.2d at 661("[T]o convict a criminal defendant where prior crimes have been introduced to impeach his credibility as a witness violates the accused's constitutional right to testify in his own defense").